opascual/it-academy/README.md

 - `Luhn.php` given a number determines whether or not it is valid per the Luhn formula.
 The Luhn algorithm is a simple checksum formula used to validate a variety of identification numbers, such as credit card numbers and Canadian Social Insurance Numbers.

 - `Isogram.php` determine if a word or phrase is an isogram.
 An isogram (also known as a "nonpattern word") is a word or phrase without a repeating letter, however spaces and hyphens are allowed to appear multiple times.

+- `Robot.php` generates a random name in the format of two uppercase letters followed by three digits, such as RX837 or BC811.
+Every once in a while we need to reset a robot to its factory settings, which means that its name gets wiped.
+The next time you ask, that robot will respond with a new random name.
+The names must be random and ensure that every existing robot has a unique name.